You’ve probably had to deal with professional criticism at some point (or often) in your sales career.

 2. You’re Not Alone

 You do not have to shoot for perfection.
-You simply need to approach your business with a willingness to learn and improve.
+You simply need to approach your sales career with a willingness to learn and improve.

 3. Take Action

 Learning from the feedback you receive is a wonderful thing.
 It’s an important first step!
 However, any knowledge that you acquire is useless unless you put it into motion.

 If you have discovered that your organization skills need improvement, take steps to improve them!
 If you have learned that you need to communicate more effectively, start researching ways to improve your communication!